-The sum of the physicians reported in 12a-12f should equal the total number of privileged physicians in the hospital.
+The sum of the physicians reported in 12a-12g should equal the total number of privileged physicians in the hospital.

 - a.
 Primary care.
-A physician that provides primary care services including general practice, general internal medicine, family practice, general pediatrics, obstetrics/gynecology and geriatrics. - b.
+A physician that provides primary care services including general practice, general internal medicine, family practice, general pediatrics and geriatrics. - b.
+Obstetrics/gynecology.
+A physician who provides medical and surgical treatment to pregnant women and to mothers following delivery.
+Also provides diagnostic and therapeutic services to women with diseases or disorders of the reproductive organs. - c.
 Emergency medicine.
-Physicians who provide care in the emergency department. - c.
+Physicians who provide care in the emergency department. - d.
 Hospitalist.
-Physicians whose primary professional focus is the care of hospitalized medical patients (through clinical, education, administrative and research activity). - d.
+Physicians whose primary professional focus is the care of hospitalized medical patients (through clinical, education, administrative and research activity). - e.
 Intensivist.
 A physician with special training to work with critically ill patients.
-Intensivists generally provided medical-surgical, cardiac, neonatal, pediatric and other types of intensive care. - e.
+Intensivists generally provided medical-surgical, cardiac, neonatal, pediatric and other types of intensive care. - f.
 Radiologist/pathologist/anesthesiologist.
 Radiologist.
 A physician who has specialized training in imaging, including but not limited to radiology, sonography, nuclear medicine, radiation therapy, CT, MRI.
 Pathologist.
 A physician who examines samples of body tissues for diagnostic purposes.
 Anesthesiologist.
-A physician who specializes in administering medications or other agents that prevent or relieve pain, especially during surgery. - f.
+A physician who specializes in administering medications or other agents that prevent or relieve pain, especially during surgery. - g.
 Other specialist.
 Other physicians not included in the above categories that specialize in a specific type of medical care. - 15.
 Advanced Practice Registered Nurses/Physician Assistants.
 Registered nurses with advanced didactic and clinical education, knowledge, skills, and scope of practice.
 Physician assistant.
 A healthcare professional licensed to practice medicine with supervision of a licensed physician.
 Includes: Nurse practitioner.
 A registered nurse with at least a master's degree in nursing and advanced education in primary care, capable of independent practice in a variety of settings.
+Certified Registered Nurse anesthetist.
+An advanced practice registered nurse who is certified to administer anesthesia to patients typically during surgical, diagnostic, or obstetric procedures.
 Clinical nurse specialist (CNS).
-A registered nurse who, through a formal graduate degree (masters or doctorate) CNS education program, has expertise in a specialty area of nursing practice.
+A registered nurse who, through a formal graduate degree (masters or doctorate) CNS education program, has expertise in a speciality area of nursing practice.
 CNSs are clinical experts in the diagnosis and treatment of illness, and the delivery of evidence-based nursing interventions. - 15c.
 Primary care.
-Medical services including general practice, general internal medicine, family practice, general pediatrics, obstetrics/gynecology.
+Medical services including general practice, general internal medicine, family practice, general pediatrics.
 Emergency department care.
 The provision of unscheduled outpatient services to patients whose conditions require immediate care in the emergency department setting.